rebcabin/tangledown/README.md

 ## HOW TO RUN TANGLEDOWN:

-Run `python3 tangledown.py REAMDE.md`.
+One way: run `python3 tangledown.py REAMDE.md` at the command line.
 That command should _overwrite_ tangledown.py.
 The code for tangledown.py is inside README.md.
 The name of the file to overwrite, namely `tangledown.py` is embedded inside README.md itself, in the `file` attribute of a `<tangle>` tag.
 Read about them below!

 If you said `python3 tangledown.py MY-FOO.md`, then you would be tangling the